pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 and over.
 These carbons are all priced the same.

-&nbsp;{%- include pagebreak.html canvas=110 -%}&nbsp;
+ {% include pagebreak.html canvas=110 %}

-&nbsp;{%- include pagebreak.html canvas=111 -%}&nbsp;costs are the ones most subject to variation and they are the most important on account of their relationship to legibility.
+ {% include pagebreak.html canvas=111 %} costs are the ones most subject to variation and they are the most important on account of their relationship to legibility.
 If a saving in area costs is attempted by using single rather than double-spaced typescript to get more words on the master sheet, the legibility of the product diminishes accordingly, but a more important